 The Committee will consist of two or more members of the Board, with the exact number being determined by the Board.
 Each member of the Committee will:

-- be an “independent director” as defined under the applicable rules, regulations and listing requirements of the stock exchange where the Company’s common stock is listed for trading, as amended from time to time (the “Exchange Rules”), except as may otherwise be permitted by the Exchange Rules;
+• be an “independent director” as defined under the applicable rules, regulations and listing requirements of the principal stock exchange where the Company’s common stock is listed for trading, as amended from time to time (the “Exchange Rules”), except as may otherwise be permitted by the Exchange Rules;

 All members of the Committee will be appointed by, and will serve at the discretion of, the Board.
-The members shall each serve until their respective terms as members of the Board shall expire, subject to earlier resignation or removal by the Board.
 The Board may appoint a member of the Committee to serve as the chairperson of the Committee (the “Chair”).
 If the Board does not appoint a Chair, the Committee members may designate a Chair by their majority vote.
 The Chair will set the agenda for Committee meetings and conduct the proceedings of those meetings.

 The principal responsibilities and duties of the Committee in serving the purposes outlined in Section I of this Charter are set forth below.
 These duties are set forth as a guide, with the understanding that the Committee will carry them out in a manner that is appropriate given the Company’s needs and circumstances.
 The Committee may supplement them as appropriate and may establish policies and procedures from time to time that it deems necessary or advisable in fulfilling its responsibilities.

 1. Develop and recommend policies regarding the director nomination processes, including:

 • any specific minimum qualifications that the Committee believes must be met by a Committee-recommended nominee for a position on the Board and any specific qualities or skills that the Committee believes are necessary for one or more of the Board members to possess; and